 - Could put pupils in the school at risk

 - Involves pupils being forced to use drugs or alcohol

 - Involves sexual exploitation or sexual abuse, such as indecent exposure, sexual assault, or sexually inappropriate pictures or videos (including sexting)

-If a pupil makes an allegation of abuse against another pupil the member of staff to whom this is being disclosed needs to follow the same protocols as for any disclosure (see under ‘What to do if a child makes a disclosure’)
+If a pupil makes an allegation of abuse against another pupil the member of staff to whom this is being disclosed needs to follow the same protocols as for any disclosure.

 - The DSL must be informed and will record the allegation